BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Life is trying things to see if they work. – Ray Bradbury
+ Desire is suffering. – Naval Ravikant